RawEnchilada/DataAssistant-Thesis/README.md

-# Database Assistant
+# DataAssistant

-DBAssistant is an artificial intelligence library that can generate database queries from natural language prompts, with the help of a specifically trained neural network.
+DataAssistant is an artificial intelligence library that can generate database queries from natural language prompts, with the help of a specifically trained neural network.

 ## Why?